Nearsoft/jobs/readme.md

 * Availability to travel outside of Mexico
 * Portfolio must contain at least 5 main projects focused in UI Design (Web or Mobile).
 Including six screens per project or one complete user flow.
 Make sure you send your screens in high resolution ⭐️ File type: `jpg`, `png` or prototypes in InVision ⭐️

+### Portfolio

+Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
+Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
+File type: jpg, png or prototypes in InVision.

 ### Nice to have

 * Include a brief description of the project, design and UX process